Namibia & Botswana Circuit Self–Drive

 Day 9 Onguma Campsite East Etosha

-Day 10&11 Nunda River Lodge West Caprivi
+Day 10 Ndhovu Safari Lodge West Caprivi

-Day 12 Namushasha campsite East Caprivi
+Day 11&12 Nambwa or Namushasha campsite East Caprivi

 Day 13&14 Chobe Safari Campsite Kasane